0cjs/vagrant-demo/README.md

 SSH server port) Vagrant chose when it started your guest.

-The host inventory is automatically generated when Vagrant provisions the host; [`Vagrantfile`] determines which playbook is used.
+The host inventory is automatically generated when Vagrant provisions the guest; [`Vagrantfile`] determines which playbook is used.

-Two sample playbooks are included. [`ansible/sample.yml`] demonstrates various things that do not change the host; [`ansible/setup.yml`] does things like installing packages.
+Two sample playbooks are included.

+* [`ansible/sample.yml`] demonstrates various things that do not change the guest, including including tasks, variables and a sample role (that does nothing) created with `ansible-galaxy init template-role -p ansible/roles/`

+* [`ansible/setup.yml`] does basic setup of a host such as installing useful packages; Vagrant uses this to provision the guest.

 [Ansible]: https://docs.ansible.com/ansible/
 [`Vagrantfile`]: Vagrantfile